drsjb80/HPotter/README.md

 Created if not present.
 Defaults to "hpotter".

 ## Git flow steps
-On your current feature branch:
+On your current feature branch: <br>
     ```
     git stash
     ```